This article describes energy storage insurance for different types of energy storage chemistries and systems.

 If reduced risk of lithium-ion competitors, such as flow batteries, is proven out in actuarial data, it could result in lower insurance premiums for energy storage system owners.

-3 Types of Insurance for Energy Storage
+3 Types of Energy Storage Insurance

 The following types of energy storage insurance and warranties can help you protect your investment, transfer risk and provide coverage against reduced power output and production.